Betula pendula - Silver birch

 Conservation and protection

-Betula Pendula is widespread in her natural distribution area and is not considered endangered.
+Betula pendula is widespread in her natural distribution area and is not considered endangered.
 Due to its ability to quickly adapt to different conditions and to establish itself in disturbed habitats, it has not required any special protective measures.
 Nevertheless, it is important to monitor the stocks, especially in regions in which intensive land use and environmental changes threaten the natural forests.

-In forests and landscapes dominated by monocultures, the promotion of mixed forests with Betula Pendula can contribute to increasing biodiversity and stabilizing ecosystems.
+In forests and landscapes dominated by monocultures, the promotion of mixed forests with Betula pendula can contribute to increasing biodiversity and stabilizing ecosystems.

 Interesse an dieser Pflanze?